tylerwatt12/sdrtrunk-vce/README.md

 being in the marginal upper portion of the passband, and about 1MHz of the unusuable lower portion of the passband being in play.
 In practice, that meant a 5MHz sample rate could look insufficient, and losing lock was not unusual, when the real issue was poor center-frequency selection.
+- Note, this could be simply a me problem, due to my primary focus being getting the SDRconnect tuner type up and running; could be I could be just doing a better job there in terms of unusable rolloff zones, etc., but the min and max has additional value in terms of sanity checking P25 channel frequency messages.
 - When a frequency envelope is present, sdrtrunk uses that full span to pre-position idle polyphase tuners, to guide subsequent control-channel reacquisition, and to keep later traffic-channel allocations on the same tuner from recentering around only the currently active voice channels.
 The envelope defines the preferred center by itself; the